James Wallace FIES, CLDA

-Since 2011 he has presented invited papers and led professional discussion groups in Perth, Philadelphia, Berlin, Frankfurt, Lisbon, Tokyo, Manila, Bangkok, Hong Kong, Beijing, Shanghai, Guangzhou, Zhengzhou, Chongqing, Shenzhen and Taipei.
-After 12 years he returned to Lights in Alingsas in September 2017 to guide participants in the design and installation of a dynamic interpretation of the town's historic Railway Station.
+Since 2011 he has presented invited papers and led professional discussion groups in Perth, Philadelphia, Berlin, Frankfurt, Lisbon, Tokyo, Manila, Bangkok, Hong Kong, Beijing, Shanghai, Guangzhou, Zhengzhou, Chongqing, Shenzhen and Taipei; and after 12 years he returned to Lights in Alingsas in 2017 to guide participants in the design and installation of a dynamic interpretation of the town's historic Railway Station.